TravelModellingGroup/Documentation/1.4/xtmf.rst

 Changing the Look and Feel of XTMF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Version 1.3 of XTMF offers the ability for users to change the appearance of their XTMF interface.
-Bundled with XTMF are 4 different colour schemes to choose from: Light Theme (default), Dark Theme, Forest Theme and Warm Theme.
-Appearances are set on the XTMF settings page.
+Version 1.4 of XTMF offers the ability for users to change the appearance of their XTMF interface with palettes and swatches provided by the underlying "Material" look and feel.
+Under the Settings page, users are free to choose from a multitude of primary and accent colours.
+In addition to primary and accent colours, a light and dark theme setting is also available.
+A dark theme will replace all window backgrounds with a close-to-black colour, whereas the light theme will maintain the standard light - white colours for the backgrounds.

-The XTMF is set locally for the active configuration of the XTMF instance.

-Creating Interface Customizations
+Creating a Custom Interface Customization
 ---------------------------------------------------------
-XTMF provides basic support for the ability to skin and customize the user interface.
-The appendix includes a reference theme that can be modified to create a more personalized colour and brush set.
+XTMF no longer provides support for customization which was available in 1.3 Please use the built-in colour and palette chooser when deciding on a new customization.